Is Copenhagen Safe? The Safety of The Danish Capital…

-How Safe Is It to Visit or Live in Copenhagen, Denmark?
+How Safe Is It to Visit or Live in Copenhagen?
+The Safety of the Danish Capital.

 Denmark is known to be a lovely and safe European country.
 But is Copenhagen, its capital, really safe?
 (Hint: it is, but it also depends.)

-This fantastic land is the bridge between Scandinavia and Europe in both geography and culture.
+This fantastic land is the bridge between Scandinavia and the rest of Europe in both geography and culture.
 So why should its capital city, Denmark, be any different?
-The enchantment of Copenhagen will have a special touch on everyone as it has something for every traveler.

-This mystic land of old Scandinavian folk tales has modern architecture and design that stays true to its roots.
-The air is inviting, and the mood is always calm and relaxed but also fun and electric.
+This mystic land of old Scandinavian folk tales has preserved architecture and design that stays true to its roots and made it one of the 5 most beautiful capital cities in Europe.
+The atmosphere is inviting, and the mood is always calm, relaxed but also fun and electric.

 Tourists visiting will tell you the same thing: Copenhagen has many beautiful “off-the-path” gems worth exploring.
 After your stay in Copenhagen, you’ll feel like you’ve seen everything.

-And another thing, Denmark has the reputation as being one of the safest countries in the world, but what you want to know is:
+And another thing, Denmark has the reputation as being one of the safest countries in the world, but what we will answer here is another question:

 Is Copenhagen Safe?